 Verbiage and repetition of ideas throughout the book.

 Idea № 1.
 Companies don’t need super-leaders!

 The research also shows that there’s a negative correlation between hiring famous leaders from the outside and outstanding results of companies.
-It means that to achieve a success a company needs to pick and choose among its own employees.
+It means that to achieve success a company needs to pick and choose among its employees.